Ton van Loon: Biography

 Van Loon was born on Weert into a military family.
 He is the son of a sergeant major in the infantry.

 Van Loon enrolled in the Koninklijke Militaire Academie in Breda in 1977.
 Graduating from the academy in 1981 he was assigned to the 41st Artillery Battalion stationed in Seedorf.
 He held several different positions with the 41st before returning to The Netherlands to continue his military education.

 Starting in 1990, Van Loon attended the Royal Netherlands Army Staff College at The Hague, following staff officer training courses.
 This led to a staff officer position with the 13th Mechanized Brigade in Oirschot starting in 1992.
-In this position he was able to leverage and solidify his earlier experiences in international military cooperation by organizing the first rotations of the Royal Netherlands Army at the (US) Combat Manoeuvre and Training Centre in Hohenfels.
+In this position, he was able to leverage and solidify his earlier experiences in international military cooperation by organizing the first rotations of the Royal Netherlands Army at the (US) Combat Manoeuvre and Training Centre in Hohenfels.
 He also gained experience with modern training methods when he played a leading role in the introduction of instrumented training in the Army.

 In 1995 he attended the British Army Command and Staff College, after which he returned to international military cooperation with a staff position at the I. German/Dutch Corps in Münster.
-As staff officer in charge of training he organized several large training exercises and worked on further command integration until March 1998 when he was assigned command of the 11th Artillery Battalion.
+As a staff officer in charge of training, he organized several large training exercises and worked on further command integration until March 1998 when he was assigned command of the 11th Artillery Battalion.

 As Battalion Commander he was deployed to Kosovo in 1999 as part of the KFOR1 Multinational Brigade South (under German command).
 He received a knighthood for his leadership efforts in this mission, Knight of the Order of Orange-Nassau.

 From June 2000 to January 2004 Van Loon served on the Staff of the Royal Netherlands Army in The Hague.
 In this period he was promoted twice (first to colonel, then to brigadier general) and held the Chief of Operations position.
 Again he focused on military cooperation with the German Armed Forces, becoming part of the cooperative triangle.

-On January 8, 2004 he was assigned command of the 43rd Mechanized Brigade in Havelte.
-Under his command this brigade developed into the nucleus of the Land Component Multinational Brigade of NATO Response Force 4.
+On January 8, 2004, he was assigned command of the 43rd Mechanized Brigade in Havelte.
+Under his command, this brigade developed into the nucleus of the Land Component Multinational Brigade of NATO Response Force 4.
 NATO awarded him the NATO Meritorious Service Medal for this command.

-Per October 13, 2006 Van Loon was promoted to the rank of major general, ahead of his deployment to Afghanistan.
+On October 13, 2006, Van Loon was promoted to the rank of major general, ahead of his deployment to Afghanistan.
 Starting November 1 he assumed command of the Regional Command South and was stationed in Kandahar.
-During this posting he conducted several operations and continued NATO efforts to implement the 3D (defense, diplomacy, development) program.
-His involvement with ISAF continued after his return to The Netherlands, where he served as senior mentor in a number of pre-deployment exercises and as subject lecturer.
+During this posting, he conducted several operations and continued NATO efforts to implement the 3D (defense, diplomacy, development) program.
+His involvement with ISAF continued after his return to The Netherlands, where he served as a senior mentor in a number of pre-deployment exercises and as a subject lecturer.